You're desperate to become a cricketer.

-The trouble is that you don’t know where to start.
-Do you even have a chance or are you wasting your time with an impossible aim?
+The trouble is that nagging question: Do you even have a chance or are you wasting your time with an impossible aim?

-The only way you are going to make it is to show how good you are in runs or wickets at your current level: work your way up through the levels through sheer weight of performance.
-Cricket may have its politics but no one can argue with heavy run scoring or wicket taking.
+When it comes down to it, your goal is simple: The only way you are going to make it score runs or take wickets at your current level.
+From here you can work your way up through the levels through sheer weight of performance.
+Cricket may have its politics and complexities but no one can argue with heavy run scoring or wicket taking.

 More than one chance

 You need to get there through hard, deliberate practice and robust confidence.
 That combination feeds into on-field performances over a long period.
-There are no shortcuts, no one who is playing because they proved themselves once.
-It’s a 10 year marathon.
+You work hard, you take wickets and you score runs.